If you’re thinking about getting a federal firearms license (FFL) one of the first questions you may have is how much an FFL will cost.

 Be very careful here.

 If you are an FFL, you must pay special attention to the FFL License Number to ensure that you are shipping a firearm to an eligible FFL.
-As you’ll learn in our article on FFL ID Numbers, each number means something and you must pay attention.
+As you’ll learn in our article on license numbers, each number means something, and you must pay close attention.

 These licenses are used to manufacturer or import GCA/Title I firearms.
 If you are also a Special Occupation Taxpayer (SOT), then these licenses may be used to manufacture or import NFA/Title II firearms also.
 In addition to their primary purpose, both of these licenses can also be used to deal (buy/sell) firearms.

-$200 application fee FFLs – these are the Type 1 firearm dealer/gunsmtih’s license and the Type 2 pawnbroker’s license.
+$200 application fee FFL: These are the Type 1 firearm dealer/gunsmith license and the Type 2 pawnbroker license.

 These are your most common store-front gunshop and ffl dealer licenses.
 Interestingly (to me, at least), these licenses cost more up front than a Type 7 manufacturer’s license which allows you to manufacture and deal in firearms (including conducting a ffl transfer where you can charge a transfer fee)